Chapter 5 : 5

-I begin listing things off the top of my head, which apparently seems to work.
-Pippa gets a blank look on her face and it’s all going very well - that is until Scorpius appears behind me like a dementor sneaks up on you, wearing his flowery apron and a pan with eggs and bacon.
+I begin listing things off the top of my head, which apparently seems to work - that is until Scorpius appears behind me like a dementor sneaks up on you, wearing his flowery apron and a pan with eggs and bacon.

 Pippa smile widens, if possible, even further.

 Which is how I find myself sandwiched between Chip and Chap, who have now commenced on another fascinating topic...
 Colour schemed.